rust-lang/book/nostarch/appendix.md

 * What implementing the trait signifies about the type
 * The conditions in which you’re allowed or not allowed to implement the trait
 * Examples of operations that require the trait

-If you want different behavior from that provided by the `derive` attribute, consult the standard library documentation for each trait for details of how to manually implement them.
+If you want different behavior from that provided by the `derive` attribute, consult the standard library documentation for each trait for details on how to manually implement them.

-These traits listed here are the only ones defined by the standard library that can be implemented on your types using `derive`.
+The traits listed here are the only ones defined by the standard library that can be implemented on your types using `derive`.
 Other traits defined in the standard library don’t have sensible default behavior, so it’s up to you to implement them in the way that makes sense for what you’re trying to accomplish.

 An example of a trait that can’t be derived is `Display`, which handles formatting for end users.
 You should always consider the appropriate way to